 The goal of this project was to enhance police-community interactions, build continual citizen trust, and demonstrate the Department’s commitment to transparency.

-The integrated camera system will document community-minded policing increase the effectiveness of judicial processes through accurate, high-quality audio and video documentation during traffic stops and other enforcement actions.
+The integrated camera system supplements community-minded policing and enhances the effectiveness of judicial processes through accurate, high-quality audio and video documentation during traffic stops and other enforcement actions.

 Community involvement was crucial to develop a body camera policy that builds on the existing positive relationship between law enforcement officers and community members.
 Citizen engagement tools included community surveys, public forums, and social media.